Skill Demand Index

 Very low gap rate — candidates generally have this skill

-The most common pairings are Bachelor's Degree, Stakeholder Communication, Agile methodologies, PMP Certification, Agile Frameworks.
+The most common pairings are Communication Skills, Bachelor's Degree, Stakeholder Management, PMP certification, Organizational Skills.
 Strengthening these alongside Project Management Experience improves your fit across more positions.

-Top roles: Project Management, Other, Marketing, Product Management.
-Project Management positions have the highest demand at 60% of all Project Management Experience jobs.
+Top roles: Project Management, Other, Software Engineering, Operations.
+Project Management positions have the highest demand at 68% of all Project Management Experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.